cbossuyt/HToSS_analysis/README.md

 git clone git@github.com:VUB-EOS-Searches/HToSS_analysis.git -b mastersWork
 ```

-2) setup the environmental variables required by the C++ program libraries (not required if using python scripts)
+2) setup the environmental variables required by the C++ program libraries and python script (i.e. it finds ROOT for you!)

 ```bash
 source setup.sh